cigdemturkmen/CigdemTurkmen/README.md

 -->

 <h1> Hi there, I'm Cigdem 👋</h1>
 <h3>I am a passionate full-stack developer from Turkey.
-I love coding and creating new things.</h3>
+I love coding, creating new things.</h3>

+- 🔭 I’m currently working on two personal projects; a dating app and a blog app
+- 💬 Ask me about Asp.Net Core
+- 🌱 I’m currently learning React and Docker
 - 😄 Pronouns: she/they
-- 🔭 I’m currently working on two personal projects; a dating app and a blog app
 - ⚡ Fun fact: My learning curve is 2x steeper than the avarage
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/cgdemt/" target="blank">Cigdem Turkmen </a>